iterative/dvc.org/content/blog/2022-1-18-January-22-heartbeat.md

 [**Abid Ali Awan**'s](https://www.linkedin.com/in/1abidaliawan/)
 [article in KDNuggets](https://www.kdnuggets.com/2021/12/tips-tricks-deploying-dl-webapps-heroku.html)
 guides you on how to create a smooth process to deploy a deep learning web application with Heroku.
-In the guide he covers integration with DVC and optimizing storage using Docker, Git & CLI based deployment, how to deal with error code H10, and tweaking Python packages to stay within the 500 MB Heroku limitation.
+In the guide, he covers integration with DVC and optimizing storage using Docker, Git & CLI-based deployment, how to deal with error code H10, and tweaking Python packages to stay within the 500 MB Heroku limitation.
 If you've been looking for a way to create a deep learning web app, this may help!